 Outside of work, Chana appreciates creative hobbies, such as theatre, crafting, and D&D. At home, they share their space with four cats, who provide endless cuddles... and cat hair!

-Olivia (They/Them) is a Health and Wellness Coordinator at ACNS.
+Olivia (They/Them) is a Program Coordinator at HEAL NS.

 Olivia is a non-binary, queer, and white person with a background in non-profits, community health initiatives, scientific research, and youth programming.
 They have a BSc from Dalhousie University where they studied Biochemistry and Neuroscience and obtained a certificate in Data Analytics.
 Olivia is passionate about building joyful and inclusive queer community and dismantling health inequities to create safer and more accessible care for Nova Scotians.